Donnie Darko: Filming

-Filming took place across 28 days, the same length of time as the film's events, in July and August 2000.
-Most of the film was shot in Long Beach, California.
+Filming was completed in 28 days, the same length of time as the film's events, in July and August 2000.
+Most of the film was shot in Long Beach, California; Kelly was uninterested in shooting elsewhere because he wanted to portray a strong suburban feel.
+The ongoing commercial actors strike had created a shortage of work, so additional actors and crew members willing to work for scale were hired for the film.
 The golf course scenes were filmed at Virginia Country Club and the school scenes were shot at Loyola High School.
-The "Carpathian Ridge" scenes were shot on the Angeles Crest Highway.
+The opening scene with Donnie waking up was the first to be filmed; it was shot at sunrise on the Angeles Crest Highway.
+The theatre marquee was shot at the Aero Theatre in Santa Monica.
 Kelly lost 20 lbs from the stress of filming to a tight schedule, plus the pressure of justifying himself to others that he could direct the film.
+He openly stated to the actors that he was inexperienced and had no idea how to address them properly, so he talked to them like they were his friends.

-Hammond bought the jet engine for $10,000.
+Production designer Alex Hammond bought the jet engine used in the film for $10,000.
 The scene where it falls onto Donnie's bedroom was done in one shot.
 The shell of it was rigged above the set and sent through using an air pressure gun.
-Poster remembered people telling Kelly that jet engines do not fall off planes, but during production in August 2000, a "dishwasher-sized engine part" fell from the engine of a Boeing 747 and landed on a beach.
+Poster remembered people telling Kelly that jet engines do not fall off planes, but during production a "dishwasher-sized engine part" fell from the engine of a Boeing 747 and landed on a beach.
 Swayze frosted his hair specifically for his part and the infomercial clips were filmed at his ranch.

-The film was shot with a Panavision Panastar camera and in anamorphic format, which involves filming in widescreen onto standard 35 mm film.
-Despite its setbacks and the need to have twice as much light, Kelly was adamant.
-Poster suggested using Kodak 800 ASA film stock, which people said looked "terrible and grainy", but he convinced the producers that anamorphic would reduce the amount of work with low ceiling lights that were common in the locations used for filming as they would be cut from the shot.
-The anamorphic process required Swayze to kneel down for some scenes so he could fit in the image.
 Kelly's goal was to "seduce the audience" from the film's opening shot.
-Kelly was attentive to details and spoke to his transportation coordinator to ensure all cars in the film were era-specific.
+He was attentive to details and spoke to his transportation coordinator to ensure all cars in the film were era-specific.
 He wanted to avoid going "too kitsch" with the style and costumes and retain a conservative style of the Virginia suburb.
 The long shots at the school with "Head Over Heels" playing angered the production and line managers at first, who thought it was "an indulgent music video" that lacked dialogue and did nothing to advance the story.
 Upon viewing the finished sequence, they had changed their minds.
 Kelly choreographed the scene's action to the song before the rights to use it had been acquired.
 Sparkle Motion's performance scene was one of the more difficult shots for Poster, who used smoke to give the appearance that light is there and to achieve silhouettes of the girls on stage.